Fastball (band): 2000: The Harsh Light of Day

-Keep Your Wig On
+2004–2007: Keep Your Wig On and Independent Transition

 Fastball live at Waterloo Park in Austin, Texas, August 6, 2006.
 From left to right: Harmoni Kelley (support musician), Miles Zuniga, Joey Shuffield, and Tony Scalzo.

-In June 2004, Fastball released their fourth album, Keep Your Wig On, on a new record label, Rykodisc.
-Keep Your Wig On was home to singles "Airstream", "Drifting Away", and "Lou-ee, Lou-ee", with the last being released as a single in Europe only.
+Following a four-year hiatus from studio recording, Fastball signed with the independent label Rykodisc in early 2004.
+On June 8, 2004, the band released their fourth studio album, Keep Your Wig On.
+While the majority of the sessions were produced by Mike McCarthy, the band collaborated with Adam Schlesinger (of Fountains of Wayne), who produced the tracks "Red Light" and "Someday."
+The album was mixed by the renowned engineer Bob Clearmountain, ensuring a high-fidelity, polished power-pop sound that contrasted with the moodier tone of their previous effort, The Harsh Light of Day.

+To translate the album's layered arrangements to a live setting, the trio expanded their touring lineup for the first time.
+Jeff Groves initially took over bass duties, allowing Tony Scalzo and Miles Zuniga to focus on intricate guitar and keyboard parts.
+By 2006, the touring roster transitioned to include bassist Harmoni Kelley, who supported the band during high-profile appearances, including their August 2006 performance at Waterloo Park in Austin.

 In 2007, "The Way" was voted No. 94 on VH1's television special, The 100 Greatest Songs of the 90's.

-Little White Lies and solo projects
+2009-2013: Little White Lies and solo projects

 On April 14, 2009, Fastball released its fifth album, Little White Lies.
 The album was co-produced by Zuniga and experienced producer CJ Eiriksson, with mixing by Bob Clearmountain.

 Scalzo and Zuniga would work on separate solo projects in the following years, with Zuniga's solo album, These Ghosts Have Bones, being released in September 2011 and Scalzo releasing My Favorite Year in February 2013.
 Both were successfully funded with the help of their respective Kickstarter campaigns.

-In April 2013, a new single titled "Love Comes in Waves" was released to digital outlets.
-The video premiered on YouTube on July 23, 2013.
+Spring 2013 saw the arrival of "Love Comes in Waves," a fresh digital single that later got the visual treatment from director Tyler Esposito in July.
+The video didn't just highlight the song—it helped fuel the hype for their summer trek with Sugar Ray on the "Under The Sun" tour.